frederiksemmel/linicrypt/README.md

 ## Results from the sympy implementation for the first conjecture

+Note: This is relatively old, only for the first conjecture which still doesn't have a proof.

 This only finds basis change matrices, collapses are not implemented yet.

 ```